uzair123/disaster_response_project/README.md

 # Disaster Response Pipeline Project
+This project classifies the messages into 36 categories (related to disaster).

+ETL piple line transforms the data and saves it in database.
+ML pipleline uses multioutput classificaiton - using random forest classifier.
+Gridserch is performed with cv=2 for runtime considerations
+In app dashboard two additional visualizations are plotted regarding how weather, flood and aid related messages were shared.

+# acknowledgments:
+ Following instructions are taken from Udacity disaster response control project
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.